 When a bird flies onto another bird’s cage, in a multiple-bird household, he will get into a fight.

-A clipped bird that accidentally ends up on another bird’s cage will often get hurt because neither bird has the option to back down.
-It is very easy to teach parrots in a multi-parrot household to get along and respect each other’s space, if they can fly.
+A clipped bird that accidentally ends up in another bird’s cage will often get hurt because neither bird has the option to back down.
+It is very easy to teach parrots in a multi-parrot household to get along and respect each other’s space if they can fly.

 Flighted birds can get to the floor and get stepped on or eaten by the dog.

 When a flighted bird accidentally finds himself on the floor, he can easily fly to a safe position.
 You must watch clipped birds very closely because they can only walk when they want to go somewhere and often fall off the perch.
-It is common for dogs, cats and human feet to injure birds that cannot fly.
+It is common for dogs, cats, and human feet to injure birds that cannot fly.